This Usage-page is about:

 It is used as a landcape tree because it is picturesque, has an unusual shape of the crown, provides shade and gives a bold accent.
 In average sized landscapes it may become too large, therefore several varieties are available, incl. columnar types, with finer growth habit, better fall colour etc. (see also on my page The tree).

-Smaller selections can also be planted in gardens.
+Smaller selections can also be

-Due to its natural resistance to diseases,
+Due to its natural resistance

-esp. in Tokyo.
+along avenues, esp. in Tokyo.

 However so far not many are used as a roadside tree in the USA and Europe.